Building an API in Node.js using AWS λ, API Gateway, and Serverless

 Once the cluster is created, you need to do three things before you start using the database.

-- Finally, go to the main cluster and click connect — you will have multiple options to connect to the cluster, select connect to your application, then select a driver and version and copy the code and save it in the
+3. Finally, go to the main cluster and click connect — you will have multiple options to connect to the cluster, select connect to your application, then select a driver and version and copy the code and save it in the .env file as

 DB=mongodb+srv://dbAdmin:<password>@<clustername>.cucs2.mongodb.net/<dbname>